Community Housing: Frequently Asked Questions

 Q: What information should I have available to give to a landlord?

-Current credit information - creditor names, account numbers, addresses, and monthly payment amounts.
+- Current credit information - creditor names, addresses, and monthly payment amounts.

-Income information - amounts of income from employment, student loans, grants, parental support, government support, trust funds, etc. Provide documentation where possible.
+- Income information - amounts of income from employment, student loans, grants, parental support, government support, trust funds, etc. Provide documentation where possible (one month of pay stubs, offer letter, bank statements, etc).

 Q: Are there application fees in this area?

 A: Yes.
 Landlords can charge a fee for processing applications and running credit checks.
 However, if they do not run a credit check on you they are required to refund that portion of the fee.
-Fees often range from $20-$50 per adult.
+Fees often range from $20-$50 per adult (18 years old and over).

 Q: If I have a problem with a landlord, what should I do?

 A: First, try to work it out with the landlord.
-It may be a good idea to communicate in writing or follow up your conversations with a letter confirming your understanding of what was said or decided.
+It is a good idea to communicate in writing or follow up your conversations with a letter confirming your understanding of what was said or decided.
 If you are not satisfied with the outcome, you may want to use some of the following resources.
 The Community Housing Services office has books on landlord/tenant law that you can look at while at the office.
-Residents of San Mateo county can use the mediation services available through the Peninsula Conflict Resolution Center (650-571-0367).
+Residents of San Mateo county can use the mediation services available through the Peninsula Conflict Resolution Center (650-345-7272).
 Residents of Santa Clara county can contact Project Sentinel (408-720-9888).
-Registered students can make an appointment with the ASSU Legal Counseling Office for legal advice (650-723-3381).
-If you feel that there is a problem with discrimination, call Mid-Peninsula Citizens for Fair Housing (650-327-1718).
+Registered students can make an appointment with the ASSU Legal Counseling Office for legal advice (650-375-2481).
+If you feel that there is a problem with discrimination, call Eden Council for Hope and Opportunity (ECHO) at 855-ASK-ECHO or 510-581-9380.

 Q: Is there public transportation in the area?